 The Everything Life Coaching Podcast, featuring JRNI Coaching founders John Kim and Noelle Cordeaux, is a deep dive into the experience and business of being a life coach.
 In PART 3 of this 3-part series, we dive into the mindset for making a sustainable living as a coach, along with the current market outlook.
+In Part 1 we covered what coaches actually make, and Part 2 explored income pathways and revenue streams.

 “How much do life coaches make?”